patrickwayodi/coldbox/README.md

 Coldbox
 =======

-Coldbox is a document management system that can allocate different permissions to the respective users.
+Coldbox is an asset management system that can allocate different permissions to the respective users.

 Coldbox is wriiten in Python using the Django framework.